Audio:

 VENTA PROHIBIDA" stamped in black.
 The Uruguayan version of this

 release, distributed by Sondor S.A., has a slightly different label design.
-Note the Spanish translation of these

 two titles is totally different from those on the Mexican single and EP on